4 Types of Advisors for Startups (And Those You Don’t Need)

 Three.
 They have a unique perspective on your sector and target audience.

-By giving founders the benefit of their own hard-won experience, the best startup advisors empower founders to make better informed decisions.
+By giving founders the benefit of their own hard-won experience, the best startup advisors – especially the right types of advisors for startups – empower founders to make better-informed decisions.
 Also, because their expertise shores up the gaps and weaknesses in the founder’s knowledge, startup advisors give the founder the confidence and breathing space to focus on their own strengths.

 Related: Why the Wrong Type of Startup Advisor Will Kill Your Chances of Raising Investment